jum223/jum223.github.io/index.md

 Hello!
 I'm Juan Mozos Nieto, nice to meet you!

 I am a senior from Spain who will be graduating in December 2023 from Lehigh University.
 I am currenlty pursuing a double major in Finance and Business Analyitics and a minor in Financial Technology (FinTech).
-My hobbies are playing and watching soccer, skiing, and spending quality time with friends and family.
 Within the Finance sector, I am especially interested in how technological innovations are adopted and leveraged to improve its efficiency.
 I am particularly intrigued by the potential impact of blockchain technology on the future of the finance industry and the business world.
 Additionally, I am keenly interested in how data can help businesses make informed decisions.
 My enthusiasm for these topics is reflected in my coursework; where apart from the standard finance courses, I have taken financial data analytics courses and blockchain applications courses.
 I believe that staying informed about emerging trends and advancements in the field is essential for a successful career in finance, which is why I remain committed to keeping up with the latest developments in the industry.

 <!-- Upload your own photo and change the path -->